-Those who've been party to the legal challenges say they're praying that the Obama administration will consider adding the Arctic to its moratorium.
+Those who have been party to the legal challenges say they want the Obama administration to add the Arctic to its moratorium.

-"Shell says it's unlikely to happen, but those are the same words BP was using," said Caroline Cannon, president of the Native American village of Point Hope, on the Chukchi Sea.
+"Shell says it's unlikely to happen, but those are the same words BP was using," said Caroline Cannon, president of the Native village of Point Hope, on the Chukchi Sea.
 "It would completely wipe us out.
 It's too risky.
-Our garden is out there - we rely on the mammals.
+Our garden is out there -- we rely on the mammals.
 A culture that's God given would be totally wiped out."

 Before going forward, Shell needs to guarantee that a blowout preventer will work and that they have the capacity to respond to a major incident in Arctic waters, said Marilyn Heiman, director of Pew Environment Group's U.S. Arctic Program and a former Alaska adviser in the Interior Department during the Clinton administration.
 Waiting another year is the only prudent move, Heiman said.